chunyenHuang/hummusRecipe/README.md

 This is an easy recipe for [HummusJS](https://github.com/galkahana/HummusJS) with a high level class.

 I hope this repo will bring more attentions from the community to help [HummusJS](https://github.com/galkahana/HummusJS) to grow faster.
-Please visit and fork [HummusJS](https://github.com/galkahana/HummusJS).

 This repo is still under construction.
 Feel free to open issues in here or in [HummusJS](https://github.com/galkahana/HummusJS).